marcelkooi/awesome-newsletter-tools/README.md

 ## Inbox Management

-- [Inspiratio](https://inspirat.io/) - A simple, focused reading app for your newsletters
+- [Inspiratio](https://inspirat.io/) - a simple, focused reading app for your newsletters
-- [Kill the newsletter](kill-the-newsletter.com/) - Create an RSS feed from newsletter subscriptions
+- [Kill the newsletter](kill-the-newsletter.com/) - create an RSS feed from newsletter subscriptions
-- [Mux](https://mux.to/) - Receive and organize your newsletters in a special mailbox
+- [Mux](https://mux.to/) - receive and organize your newsletters in a special mailbox
-- [Newslettrs](https://newslettrs.app/) - Get all your newsletters in one place
+- [Newslettrs](https://newslettrs.app/) - get all your newsletters in one place
-- [Slick Inbox](https://slickinbox.com/) -  Break free of a cluttered email inbox
+- [Slick Inbox](https://slickinbox.com/) -  break free of a cluttered email inbox
-- [Stoop](https://stoopinbox.com/) - Quit the news feed.
-Embrace the newsletter
+- [Stoop](https://stoopinbox.com/) - quit the news feed, embrace the newsletter
-- [Supscrib](https://supscrib.com/) - The new way of subscribing anonymously to newsletters
+- [Supscrib](https://supscrib.com/) - the new way of subscribing anonymously to newsletters

 ## Platforms